 Art History Undergraduate Awards, Prizes, Scholarships

-The John and June Allcott Undergraduate Travel Fellowship enables two students–one in art history and one in studio art–to travel in pursuit of an independent, career-related project within the United States or Abroad.
+The John and June Allcott Undergraduate Travel Fellowship enables two students–one in art history and one in studio art–to travel in pursuit of an independent, career-related project within the United States or Abroad during the summer.

 Currently enrolled UNC-Chapel Hill Sophomores, Juniors, and Seniors* are eligible to apply, but preference may be given to majors in the Department of Art and Art History and to juniors.
 All applicants must have taken courses in the Department of Art and Art History.
 Students are encouraged to work with a faculty advisor in the Department in preparing their application.